Effective Illicit Account Detection on Large Cryptocurrency MultiGraphs: Introduction

-Summing up, our contributions are as follows: \begin{itemize} \item We study the problem of illicit account detection on transaction networks of cryptocurrencies, and present \algo, an effective multi-graph neural network over large directed multigraphs with edge attributes. \item In \algo, we develop an \edgeseq module that automatically learns and captures edge attributes, edge sequence dependencies, and edge directions into expressive node representations. \item We further design MGD, a multigraph discrepancy module to effectively preserve the representation discrepancies between illicit and benign nodes over the multi-hop multigraph topology. \item The superiority of \algo is validated via extensive experiments by comparing 14 baselines on 4 real datasets. \end{itemize}
+\item In \algo, we develop an \edgeseq module that automatically encodes edge attributes, edge sequence dependencies, and edge directions into node representations. \item We further design MGD, a multigraph discrepancy module to effectively preserve the representation discrepancies between illicit and benign nodes on the multigraph. \item The superiority of \algo is validated via extensive experiments by comparing 15 baselines on 4 real datasets. \end{itemize}